stephs-repos/databricks-dev-container/README.md

 This repository is a minimal template to help developers build Databricks projects using a VS Code Dev Container.
 It installs the databricks cli, the vscode Databricks extension, and demonstrates a Python packaging layout, a sample job, unit tests, and a `databricks.yml` bundle that can be used to deploy jobs/resources/wheel to Databricks.

+Use this template as a starting point for building and deploying your Databricks workloads while developing in a reproducible dev container.
+Why use a dev container?
+Because once you use containers you'll never go back.

 ## What this template provides

 - A VS Code **Dev Container** preconfigured for Databricks development (Python tooling, Databricks CLI, `uv`, etc.).